 Hone Your Storytelling Skills

 Feeling awkward about showing more emotion at work?
-No matter - sharing that passion with other people doesn’t come naturally to everyone.
+Don’t worry – sharing that passion with other people doesn’t come naturally to everyone.
 If you are determined to do it, first work on honing your storytelling skills.
 Think about some instances when you’ve felt enthused or motivated or happy about a win at work, then practice speaking about these instances out loud to yourself.
 After you go through it a few times, you’ll naturally start to use the same phrases and order of events, and it will coalesce into a short story.
 Practice your narrative alone until you are more comfortable, then ask someone you trust to listen and offer feedback.
 Try working your story into a conversation with a candidate and see how it goes.
 Even if you stumble a bit the first few times, candidates will appreciate the insights you are giving them into everyday life at the organization.
 It’s the kind of insight job seekers crave, and it will pique the interest of right-fit candidates.

 Set a Good Example